JimboJimbabwe/HackGPT/README.md

 # HackGPT
-AI Hacking Assistant that is used to interpret data locally.
+AI Hacking Assistant that is used to interpret local data.

 README: